bralkor/unreal_python_recipe_book/documentation/10_engine_version_transitions.md

     <user_dir>/unreal/engine_python_data/5_2_1.json
 ```

+We want to avoid having `.` in the file name, so I converted them to `_` here to be computer-safe!
-With our file ready to go, all we need to do is open the json file and
+And now with our file ready to go, all we need to do is open the json file and
 [dump the class_data dict](https://docs.python.org/3/library/json.html#json.dump) -
 This will write our Python dict data to the json file:
 ```python